omkardusane/tdfy/index.md

 My Profile: https://www.linkedin.com/in/omkardusane/

 My Vision & Motivation: As a nation, We are full of talented people with great potential in logical minds.
-I envision a day when the ratio of successful engineers is bigger in 10 Lakh Engineers who graduate every year.
+I envision a day when the ratio of successful engineers is **bigger** in 10 Lakh Engineers who graduate every year. (stands at 8% to 10% roughly right now: [hypothesis](./articles/hypothesis1.md) )

   I believe it doesn't have to be this hard to be a good SDE and have a peaceful life.
   With traits in people listed below; I See a great future for our nation altogather.